webiny/webiny-js/docs/CONTRIBUTING.md

 ## Prerequisites

-1. Node `10.14` or higher (to manage your Node versions we recommend [n](https://www.npmjs.com/package/n) for OSX/Linux, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows)
+1. Node `12` or higher (to manage your Node versions we recommend [n](https://www.npmjs.com/package/n) for OSX/Linux, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows)

 2. `yarn 1.0` or higher (because our project setup uses workspaces).
-Yarn `v2` is not yet supported.
+Yarn `v2` is not yet supported!
-   If you don't already have `yarn`, visit [yarnpkg.com](https://yarnpkg.com/en/docs/install) to install it.
+   If you don't already have `yarn`, visit [https://classic.yarnpkg.com/](https://classic.yarnpkg.com/en/docs/install) to install it.

 3. A verified AWS account with an [IAM user for programmatic usage](https://www.youtube.com/watch?v=tgb_MRVylWw)

-4. Webiny uses MongoDB as its go-to database, so you'll need to have one ready.
-We recommend [Mongo Atlas](https://docs.atlas.mongodb.com/getting-started/) (there is a free tier for developers, so don't worry about having to pay for anything).

-> IMPORTANT: it's important to give the outside world access to your database because the database will be accessed from your cloud functions, thus you'll never have a fixed IP address.
-See the [Whitelist Your Connection IP Address](https://docs.atlas.mongodb.com/getting-started/#whitelist-your-connection-ip-address).
-Make sure you add a `0.0.0.0/0` entry.

-> The `MONGODB_SERVER` value should be in the format of a MongoDB connection string such as:
-> `mongodb+srv://{YOUR_USERNAME}:{YOUR_PASSWORD}@someclustername.mongodb.net`.

-> WINDOWS USERS: make sure you have installed [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-in/download/details.aspx?id=48145).
-This is required to run tests using Jest [plugin for in-memory MongoDB server](https://github.com/shelfio/jest-mongodb).

-> WINDOWS USERS: it's best to use `git-bash` as a terminal to work with Webiny as `cmd` won't work.
-If you have `Git` installed, most likely you already have the `git-bash` installed.
-If you're using VSCode IDE, you will be able to easily switch to the `bash` terminal.
-Alternatively you can install the [cmder](https://cmder.net/) terminal emulator.

 ## Local setup

+> IMPORTANT: The following commands should be executed from the root of your repository.

-1. Fork and clone the repo
+1. Fork and clone the repo.

 2. Install all dependencies: